AFg6K7h4fhy2/Re-TDWMFC-2024/notebooks/model_descriptions.md

 Analyses of model dynamics provided by the authors of the models are not included.

 [^ai_translate]: In order to reduce manual labor, the author had AI systems convert screenshots of PDF text descriptions to markdown; while the author has yet to find errors in the translation, there may be some.
 It is also work noting that _The Demographic Wealth Model_ paper had a moderate number of grammatical errors in its published form, so those may have been retained by the AI translator.
+The `typos` pre-commit hook did not capture any spelling errors within this file.

 ## The Demographic Fiscal Model